perrystreetsoftware/cwac-loaderex/README.markdown

 of those gaps.
 Presently, it provides a `SQLiteCursorLoader`, offering the same basic concept as `CursorLoader`, but for use with a `SQLiteDatabase` instead of a `ContentProvider`.
+It also supplies some boilerplate `AsyncTasks` to handle database inserts and deletes in the background.

 This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this